vframbach/geoquakes/README.md

 Once you've got the map to show up, your next goal is to drop a single pin on San Francisco.
 This is a sanity check.
 - Next, can you add only the first earthquake to the map?
 - Can you add pins for *all* the earthquakes to the map?
+- Can you use a custom *earthquake* icon for your pins?!

 #### Stretch:
 - Calculate how long ago the quake occurred and add it to the page.
 E.g. "28 hours ago".